Skip to Main Content

 Demonstration of UCLA Academic Recruit

-The UCLA Academic Recruit team can also arrange for in-person demonstrations, Q&A sessions, or trainings.
+AAPO staff are available for demonstrations, Q&A sessions, or trainings.
 If you or your department would like to schedule one, please contact the UCLA Academic Recruit team.

 How To Log In